xnhunter/EndeavourScripts/README.md

 Endeavour's Source Code.
 Explore, how different mechanics work in tandem to see the bigger picture.

-The scripts are used in Endeavour Beta 0.81.4 and uploaded to aquaint with the game's structure.
+The scripts used in Endeavour Beta v0.81.4.

 ## Third-Party
-The game also uses two more libraries:
 +  SpriteLightKit
 +  Standart Assets